 I took the exam and passed on my first attempt back in 2012.
 Hey, if I can do it so can you!
 Here are the things that I did to prepare and pass the exam:

-- I bought and read about half of the 12 books on the list of reference books
+- Purchased and read about half of the 12 books on the list of reference books

-- I took an agile training class from Sally Elatta at AgileTraining.com (who was awesome BTW)
+- Took an agile training class from Sally Elatta at AgileTraining.com (who was awesome BTW)

-- I took some online exam prep assessments to gauge my readiness (see below)
+- Practiced with online exam prep assessments to gauge my readiness (see below)

-- I joined the LinkedIn Group called “PMI® Agile Certified Practitioner PMI-ACP Exam Prep Study Group” and followed the discussions there about passing the exam
+- Joined the LinkedIn Group called “PMI® Agile Certified Practitioner PMI-ACP Exam Prep Study Group” and followed the discussions there about passing the exam

 Use an Online Exam Prep Assessment Tool